Themodernwar/lucky7/README.md

 # lucky7 | Lightweight on-host monitoring tool
 ---------
-lightweight on-host monitoring tool that tracks suspicious local activity
+a lightweight on-host monitoring tool that tracks suspicious local activity

 > **Disclaimer**: Lucky7 is intended for authorized training and defensive simulation only.
 Do not use it for malicious purposes.
 __________________________________________________________________________